Language

 Mastering "Left" in the Simple Past Tense: Completed Actions

-4. Forming Negatives and Questions with Simple Past "Left"
+4. Forming negatives and questions with Past simple irregular verbs Leave

 Creating negative statements and questions with the past tense of leave requires the auxiliary verb "did."
 This pattern differs from forming the simple statement with "left."